jrskerritt/react-style-guide/README.md

 FooComponent.displayName = displayName;
 FooComponent.propTypes = propTypes;
+FooComponent.defaultProps = defaultProps;
 ```

-* Defining `displayName` and `propTypes` as constants at the top achieves the same result as in the ES5 example from above - key information about the component is easily discoverable at the top of the file.
+* Defining `displayName`, `propTypes`, and `defaultProps` as constants at the top achieves the same result as in the ES5 example from above - key information about the component is easily discoverable at the top of the file.

 * A constructor that calls `super(props)` is required.